-This is the type of focus you’re using when you’re writing the blog posts, creating marketing emails, and scheduling content to go on your Instagram and Pinterest.
-During this time you may also be creating artwork in your studio, updating your website copy, editing photos, or sending follow up emails.
+This is the type of focus you’re using when you’re writing the blog posts, creating marketing emails, and scheduling content to go on your socials.
+During this time you may also be creating artwork in your studio, updating your website copy, editing photos, or sending follow-up emails.

 Whatever it is that equates “getting in done” in your business, Active focus is the type of focus you’ll need to lean on.

 This last type of focus to master as multi-passionate creative might be my favorite.

 Passive Focus is the silent underdog of Intensive Focus and Active Focus.

 This is the kind of focus that keeps you moving towards your goals even when you can barely adult.
 It’s the background music that gets the song of your dreams stuck in your head so that you don’t put them aside for too long.

 On days when you’re energy is low, or you feel yourself edging towards burnout, use Passive Focus to continue making progress, passively.

 This can be done by listening to a podcast about the topic you’re working on, attending a webinar, or recording voice memos about ideas that pop into your head while you’re relaxing (funny how that always happens right?).

 The key to mastering passive focus is to not feel guilty about it.